Priestia megaterium

 Priestia megaterium (Bacillus megaterium prior to 2020) is a rod-like, Gram-positive, mainly aerobic, spore forming bacterium found in widely diverse habitats.
-It has a cell length up to 100 μm and a diameter of 0.1 μm, which is quite large for bacteria.
+It has cells of roughly 1.5 μm by 4 μm (up to about 2.5 μm by 10 μm in some reports), which is quite large for bacteria and 100 times larger than Escherichia coli.
 The cells often occur in pairs and chains, where the cells are joined by polysaccharides on the cell walls.

-In the 1980s, prior to the use of Bacillus subtilis for this purpose, P. megaterium was the main model organism among Gram-positive bacteria for intensive studies on biochemistry, sporulation, and bacteriophages.
+Before the rise of Bacillus subtilis as the dominant Gram-positive model organism, P. megaterium was widely used for studies on biochemistry, sporulation, and bacteriophages.
 Recently, its popularity has started increasing in the field of biotechnology for its recombinant protein-production capacity.

 Characteristics

 P. megaterium grows at temperatures from 3 to 45 °C, with the optimum around 30 °C. Some isolates from an Antarctic geothermal lake were found to grow at temperatures up to 63 °C. It has been recognized as an endophyte and is a potential agent for the biocontrol of plant diseases.
 Nitrogen fixation has been demonstrated in some strains of P. megaterium.
+It is used as a plant-growth-promoting rhizobacterium (PGPR) and biocontrol agent, which can reduce reliance on synthetic fertilizers and pesticides, and it contributes to phosphate solubilization and to microbially induced calcium carbonate precipitation (MICP), the latter being explored for applications such as self-healing concrete.

 P. megaterium has been an important industrial organism for decades.
 It has been used to produce enzymes such as amylases used in the baking industry, glucose dehydrogenase used in glucose blood tests, enzymes for modifying corticosteroids, and several amino acid dehydrogenases.
-Furthermore, it is used for the production of pyruvate, vitamin B_{12} and molecules with fungicidal and antiviral properties including penicillin.
+Furthermore, it is used for the production of pyruvate, vitamin B_{12}, and penicillin G acylase (penicillin amidase), an enzyme used industrially to convert penicillin G into 6-aminopenicillanic acid for the semi-synthesis of β-lactam antibiotics.
+Some strains additionally produce antifungal and antibacterial secondary metabolites.
 Several of these bioactive compounds are cyclic lipopeptides, belonging to the surfactin, iturin, and fengycin lipopeptide families, which are also produced by several other Bacillus species.
+P. megaterium synthesizes vitamin B_{12} (cobalamin) via an oxygen-independent (anaerobic) adenosylcobalamin biosynthetic pathway, and has served as a model system for engineering B_{12} production.

 P. megaterium is known to produce poly-γ-glutamic acid.
 The accumulation of the polymer is greatly increased in a saline (2–10% NaCl) environment, in which the polymer comprises largely of L-glutamate (L-isomer content up to 95%).
-At least one strain of P. megaterium can be considered a halophile, as growth on up to 15% NaCl has been observed.
+At least one strain of P. megaterium can be considered halotolerant (moderately halophilic), as growth on up to 15% NaCl has been observed.